PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

          >>> print(6 * 9)
          54

-This reST block will render as:
+This reST block renders as:

    .. code-block:: python